 3.3.1.4.
-Relevance to institutional frameworks and government prioritiesand responded to global, national government and Kiambu and Murang'a County institutional policy framework and development priorities.
+Relevance to institutional frameworks and government priorities-The IWAMA-DIFE project was timely and responded to global, national government and Kiambu and Murang'a County institutional policy framework and development priorities.
 The project had relevance to international and regional policy frameworks that Kenya committed to promote sustainable livelihoods and build healthy communities.